 Brett has been with SlugBooks since the beginning (of the company, not time) and coded the very first version of the site in 2008.
 Unlike the rest of the SlugBooks team, Brett isn't afraid of heights and enjoys rock climbing, hiking, and catching salmon with his bare hands.
 He studied Mechanical Engineering at University of New Hampshire with a focus in Computational Fluid Dynamics.
 Outside of Brett, no one knows exactly what Computational Fluid Dynamics means (and wikipedia doesn't help much), but we hear it's great for making drinks.

 Dom is the newest team member at SlugBooks and also happens to be our only Canadian citizen.
 An amazing dancer, Dom is constantly embarrassing the rest of the Slug team during our bimonthly break dance competitions.
-He majored in Architecture with a focus in Project Management from Ryerson University and is responsible for all the artwork displayed on the site.
-Dom also is the creative genius behind the tumblr blog Domics.me (formerly domics.tumblr.com) Pretty cool, eh?
+He majored in Architecture with a focus in Project Management from Ryerson University and is responsible for all the artwork displayed on the site, and also produced our first animated miniseries, DORMS.
+Dom also the creative genius behind the tumblr blog Domics.me and (more recently) the YouTube channel D0mics.
+Pretty cool, eh?